rebelsky/csc207c/_labs/intro-classes.md

 Preparation
 -----------

 a.
 Fork and clone the repository at <https://github.com/Grinnell-CSC207/lab-intro-classes-maven>.
+When cloning, make sure to use the SSH link and not the HTTP link.

 b.
 Read through the code to make sure that you have a sense as to what it does and what parts there are.
 You don't need to know or understand all of the details, but a big-picture view will be helpful.

 c.
+Make sure to put your name at the top of each `.java` file where it says "YOUR NAME HERE".

+d.
+Add your name to the `README.md` file.

+e.
+Add the URL of your repository to the `README.md` file.

+f.
 In your Web browser, load the documentation for the three standard classes we'll be using (links above).

-d.
+g.
 Compile and run the experiment (either in VSCode or on the command line).
 The Maven commands would be.

 ```
 mvn clean -q